cmnrv/ansikube/README.md

 #### Replacing the default hosts

-You can override the default inventory by creating a file in the inventories folder.
-It has to follow the following convention: `inventories/hosts.__SOMETHING__.yaml`.
+You can override the default inventory by creating a file in the inventories folder (using the following convention: `inventories/hosts.__SOMETHING__.yaml`).
 That file will then automatically be included and it will override any similar entry found in the default hosts file.

 ### Want to start over ?